Table of contents

 To help make the process easier for employees, we’re sharing several best practices for giving feedback to managers, including a few real-world examples.

-1. Asking for more guidance
+1. Ask for more guidance

 “I know you’re busy, but it would help me to have more regular check-ins with you.
 That way, I can guarantee that I’m on the right track.
 I’ll better understand what you look for in final projects, get over the learning curve, and then be able to run on my own.”

-2. Offering words of appreciation
+2. Offer words of appreciation

 Does your manager recognize you frequently?
 If so, consider returning the favor.
 Managers want to be recognized just as much as employees.
 Up to 53% of senior leaders (such as VPs and directors) and 42% of senior managers want more recognition in the workplace.
 It’s important for employees to give managers positive feedback and offer words of appreciation.
-If you want to publicly thank you manager for being supportive and recognizing your efforts, you can say the following:

 “Thank you for making it a priority to highlight my work.
 I spent a great deal of time preparing that report, and it meant so much to me that you recognized my efforts in front of everyone during your presentation.”